abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

 ..  only:: draft

-    The next Figure illustrates the basic mechanism of Local Search in or-tools.
+    The next figure illustrates the basic mechanism of Local Search in *or-tools*:

     ..  only:: html